flype/stats_for_all/README.markdown

 Prepare the multi-drb server support to fight with high load peaks of requests.

-Prepare some benchmark about the number of petition supported in each mode.

 ## Thanks

 Guillermo Álvarez - for some ideas and inspiration about the design.